 Google maps provides good directions to it.
 You may also view this MAP of the area around the field station.

-Accommodation: We have reserved cabins, which is split into smaller shared rooms.
+Accommodation: We have reserved Landsnaes and Joyce Houses, which are split into smaller shared rooms.
 You are asked to bring linens, pillows, blankets, and towels, as these are not provided.
 You may also like to have a flashlight, and mosquito repellent.
 However, meals will be provided.
 Participants are welcome to make their own reservations on nearby hotels or campgrounds if they prefer, for a reduced registration fee.